Royal St. George Yacht Club: Fleet

 The club has a large group of non-racing cruising yacht types.

-The club owns a small fleet of 1720s and J80s.

-Heritage wooden boats sailed in the club include Glens, Water Wags and IDRA 14s.
-The Water Wags are the oldest One-Design dinghy class in the world.
+The club also owns a small fleet of 1720s and J80s.
+Heritage wooden boats sailed in the club include Glens and Water Wag.
+The Water Wags are the oldest One-Design dinghy class in the world, having been founded in 1887, but the boats raced in the George are the revised design of 1900.